EmileRouxSMB/D2IC/README.md

 D²IC (A differentiable framework for full-field kinematic identification) is a Digital Image Correlation (DIC) engine built on top of [JAX](https://github.com/google/jax).
 It combines fully-jittable pipelines, a high-level Python API to process ROIs on CPU or GPU.
 This README summarizes how to get started, follow the workflow, and reuse the provided tutorials.

+> **Note on the refactor**
+> The repository currently ships two APIs:
+> - the original `D2IC.Dic` class (legacy implementation), and
+> - the new `d2ic` package, a modular architecture with mask-to-mesh, batch execution, and strain utilities.
+> Tutorials and scripts are being migrated progressively.
+New developments should target `d2ic`.

 ## Why D²IC?
 - **Accelerated pixelwise DIC**: Gauss–Newton/CG written in `jax.numpy`, auto-differentiated gradients, identical CPU/GPU execution.
 - **Native JAX preprocessing**: node neighborhoods, pixel→element mapping, and node→pixel CSR structures can run entirely in JAX (`use_jax_precompute=True`) to keep data on device.